deansmile/SSRL-VPR/README.md

 ```

 ## 3. Run experiments
-1. Edit the content after "python" on line 16 in test.SBATCH
+1. **Do not run python files directly in the terminal.
+Edit the content after "python" on line 16 in test.SBATCH and submit the job.**
 2. Submit job:
    ```
    cd /scratch/$USER/SSRL-VPR